lustoykov/authentication-tutorial/README.md

 - `/email-password` - Email + Password authentication demo
 - `/google-login` - Google OAuth authentication demo

+## Password Reset Flow

+The email/password demo ships with a complete Supabase recovery experience:

+1. Click **Forgot password?** while in the sign-in view.
+The client calls `supabase.auth.resetPasswordForEmail` and sends users to `/email-password?password-reset=true`.
+2. Supabase emails the reset link.
+Configure the Auth **Site URL** and allowed **Redirect URLs** in your project so the link is accepted in local/dev/staging environments.
+3. Following the link both signs the user in and flags the recovery session.
+The page detects `#type=recovery` or the `password-reset` query and surfaces the “Choose a new password” form even though a session exists.
+4. Submitting that form calls `supabase.auth.updateUser({ password })` and keeps the new session active so users stay logged in.

+If you customize the route, update the `redirectTo` option and allowed redirect URLs in Supabase to match.

 ## Scripts

 - `npm run dev` - Start development server